nguyensomniac/annoy-ur-officials/README.md

 ## Development

-This app was scaffolded using Create React App and uses [https://vercel.com/docs/v2/serverless-functions/introduction](Vercel serverless functions) in lieu of a backend.
+This app was scaffolded using Create React App and uses [Vercel serverless functions](https://vercel.com/docs/v2/serverless-functions/introduction) in lieu of a backend.
 Development relies on the Vercel CLI, install it as a global:

 ```
 yarn global add vercel